 CU Food Service wants to assure our students and guests that we are working to adapt our practices and procedures to deal with the added challenges of COVID-19.
 As part of our response, we continue to rely on the direction of the Kent County Health Department, industry leaders and CDC guidelines.
 We seek to improve upon best practices, methods and standards in our continued commitment to lowering the health risks and providing a welcoming campus environment for our students and guests.

-The following protocols are based on the current executive orders and recommendations from the Kent County Health Department.
+The following protocols are based on the current guidelines and recommendations from the Kent County Health Department.
 Protocols will be updated as state requirements change.

 Our Dining Commons will be open and we are excited about serving you!
 Hand sanitizer is available as you enter the Dining Commons and masks must be worn until you are seated at the table.
 All food will either be served by one of our staff members or individually wrapped for you to help yourself.
 Our seating areas are set up to provide for appropriate physical distancing and items will be available for take-out.